 In 1947, the United Nations General Assembly declared that the 24th of October, the anniversary of the Charter of the United Nations, “Shall henceforth be officially called ‘United Nations Day’ and shall be devoted to making known to the peoples of the world the aims and achievements of the United Nations…” (A/RES/168(II)).
 In 1971 the United Nations General Assembly adopted a further resolution (A/RES/2782(XXVI)) declaring that United Nations Day “…shall be an international holiday and recommends that it should be observed as a public holiday by all States Members of the United Nations.”
 In the U.S., United Nations Day has been recognized annually each year since 1947 via a presidential proclamation.
 The most recent of such may be found here.

 What is the International Simulations Association?

-The “ISA” is a student organization at UALR that participates in Model United Nations and Model Arab Leagues.
-ISA participates in the Collegiate Model UN conference in Russellville, Arkansas; the Midwest Model UN conference in St. Louis, Missouri; and the National Model Arab League conference in Washington D.C.
+The “ISA” is a student organization at UALR that participates in Model United Nations and Model Arab League.
+ISA competes in the Collegiate Model UN conference in Russellville, Arkansas; the Bilateral Model Arab League conference in Houston, Texas; and the National Model Arab League conference in Washington D.C.
 As a service to Arkansas high schools, ISA chairs a committee at the Arkansas Model UN conference, hosts the annual UN Day celebration at UALR and hosts the UALR High School Model Arab League conference.
-The academic year culminates for ISA when they host the Southwest Model Arab League conference.
-ISA plans to expand by adding Model European Union to the simulations program.
 For more information on ISA contact the faculty advisor Dr. Rebecca Glazier at email@example.com.